 A lesson that TK taught me around 40 years ago was that good motorcycle control was achieved by getting your feet up on the pegs as soon as moving and looking ahead.
 Control of the motorcycle was characterised by little need to ‘dab’ once moving.
 Now take a look at the following video clip, keep in mind that Tom is 73 years of age, riding a hand gear change vintage motorcycle, and note the bike control – even whilst giving way at the roundabout.
 Click on the link below for the short video

 These guys must have ridden from Lorne up through the twisties to Deans Marsh and then back towards Geelong on the Cape Otway Road.
-We chanced upon them later in the afternoon and Mrs T took a few shots from the car window.
+I chanced upon them later in the afternoon and took a few shots from the car window.

-Keep in mind that these enthusiasts were out riding 70 & 80 plus year old motorcycles in 10C-13C temps, shame on us for taking the comfort of the car!
+Keep in mind that these enthusiasts were out riding 70 & 80 plus year old motorcycles in 10C-13C temps, shame on me for taking the comfort of the car!

 Some more high resolution pics HERE